 - A. In order to take the examination for promotion to the rank of Driver Engineer, the following eligibility requirements must be met by the date of the examination: - i.)
 Three (3) years continuous service with the Delray Beach Fire-Rescue Department. - ii.)
-Current Paramedic Certification. - ii.)
-On the department's Driver Engineer task book list and agrees to be utilized for upgrades.

-iii.)iv.)\successful completion of the following courses:
+Current Paramedic Certification. - iii.)
+On the department's Driver Engineer task book list and agrees to be utilized for upgrades. - iv.) successful completion of the following courses: - a.

-- a.
 Fire Apparatus Operator FFP#1301 - b.
 Fire Service-Hydraulics FFP#1302 - c.
-Aerial Operations BFST#703 - Candidates that have passed the Florida Fire Service Apparatus and Pump Operator State Certification Exam with course reciprocity from another state, will fulfill the requirement of FFP#1301 and FFP#1302. - B. In order to take the examination for promotion to the rank of Lieutenant, the following eligibility requirements must be met by the date of the examination: - a.
+Aerial Operations BFST#703 - d.
+Candidates that have passed the Florida Fire Service Apparatus and Pump Operator State Certification Exam with course reciprocity from another state, will fulfill the requirement of FFP#1301 and FFP#1302. - B. In order to take the examination for promotion to the rank of Lieutenant, the following eligibility requirements must be met by the date of the examination: - a.
 Four (4) years of continuous service as a Firefighter/PM or Driver/PM with the Delray Beach Fire Rescue Department. - b.
-Current Paramedic Certification. - b.c.
+Current Paramedic Certification. - c.
 On the department's Driver Engineer and Lieutenant task book list and agrees to be utilized for upgrades.
 A promoted Driver Engineer is not required to be on the Driver Engineer task book list. - C. In order to take the examination for promotion to the rank of Captain, the following eligibility requirements must be met by the date of the examination: - i.)
-Seven (7) -years\continuous service with the Delray Beach Fire-Rescue Department. - ii.)
+Seven (7) years\continuous service with the Delray Beach Fire-Rescue Department. - ii.)
 Current Paramedic Certification. - iii.)
 Municipal Fire Inspector Certification. - iv.)
-Successful completion of Origin and Cause class (FFP2610 or equivalent). - iii.)v.)
-Must hold the rank of Lieutenant.

-vi.)
-If the employee has not held the rank of Driver Engineer, successful completion of the Driver Engineer task book.

-vii.)
-On the department's Captains task book list and agrees to be utilized for upgrades.
-Currently serving as a Driver Engineer or have passed the Driver Engineer's Examination.
+Successful completion of Origin and Cause class (FFP2610 or equivalent). - v.)
+Must hold the rank of Lieutenant. - vi.)
+If the employee has not held the rank of Driver Engineer, successful completion of the Driver Engineer task book. vii.)
+On the department's Captains task book list and agrees to be utilized for upgrades. viii.)
+Florida Fire Officer 1 State Certification D. In order to take the examination for promotion to the rank of Chief Officer, the following eligibility requirements must be met by the date of the examination: a.
+Nine (9) years of continuous service with the Delray Beach Fire Rescue Department. b.
+Currently in the rank of Captain, off probation.